Table of contents

-AMP or accelerated mobile pages has become a core part of every website’s effort to stay current in Google searches.
+AMP or accelerated mobile pages have become a core part of every website’s effort to stay current in Google searches.

-In this post, I will go over the main steps you need to follow to ensure your website is fully optimized for AMP as well as a few alternatives if AMP is not your choice.
+In this post, I will go over the main steps you need to follow to ensure your website is fully optimized for AMP and a few alternatives if AMP is not your choice.

 What do I need to know about AMP before we start?

-Accelerated mobile pages allow websites to load faster when looked at on a mobile phone.
-The faster the website loads on your phone the better optimized that website is for AMP.
+Accelerated mobile pages allow websites to load faster when looked load websites faster when viewed on a mobile phone.
+The faster the website loads on your phone, the better optimized that website is for AMP.

-This is basically Html markup along with website components.
+This is Html markup along with website components.

 This is the part of AMP that manages the page loading.

-This 3rd component simply makes sure that all pages loading on your phone are validated.
+This 3rd component ensures that all pages loading on your phone are validated.

 Is It Necessary For Me To Do This For My Website?

-In one word, absolutely.
-AMP has become an extremely important ranking factor for all websites.
+In a word, absolutely.
+AMP has become a significant ranking factor for all websites.